-Students on some programme years can change elective modules before the start of the new term.
-If you would like to make changes to your elective modules, please see the full list of elective modules and choices here.
+Students on some programme years can change elective modules before the start of the new term providing the new choice does not make a clash and there are places available in the new module.
+You can see more information and a full list of elective modules and choices here.

 If you are a Study Abroad or Exchange student you cannot complete this form, instead you will need to ask your home institution to send a request in writing to the International Partnerships Team at [email protected].
 Please note that modules changes can only be made for academic reasons.